go0sedev/globee-client/README.md

 # GloBee PHP Client
-This is a lightweight library to integrate your Laravel website with your GloBee account and accept crypto payments on your website.
+This is a lightweight library to integrate your website with your GloBee account and accept crypto payments on your website.

 ## Server Requirements